This post contains affiliate links. If you click and buy, I may make a commission, at no cost to you. See my disclosure policy for more information.

 - When changing your baby’s diaper, place the new one underneath the dirty one.

 - Always double up on sheets when you have an infant or toddler.
 If an accident should occur, it will be easier to take care of it in the middle of the night.
-For example, place a mattress protector, sheet, mattress protector sheet.
-So if an accident occurs, just remove the one layer of the sheet and mattress protector, then you all will be able to go back to sleep in less time.
+For example, place a mattress protector, sheet, mattress protector, and then another sheet.
+So if an accident occurs, just remove one layer of the sheet and mattress protector, then you all will be able to go back to sleep in less time.

 - Use one of these changing pad protectors to line the car seat to help if a blowout should occur.

 - Rotate the toys.
-Use an old comforter bag too put some toys in a closet and then bring them out when the kids get bored of there current toys.
-Just keep rotating them, so it feels like they always have some new toys.
+Use an old comforter bag to put some toys in a closet and then bring them out when the kids get bored of their current toys.
+Just keep rotating them so it feels like they always have some new toys.

 - Put a hook on the back of the highchair to hold your bibs.